-Out on the street it’s about 20º F, and the frigid wind howls through the urban canyons of Boston’s Theatre District.
+Out on the street it’s about 20º F, and the frigid wind howls through the urban canyons of Boston’s Theater District.
 Pedestrians shuffle along the frozen streets, mummified in their layers.
 The January day is overcast, and the whole world seems rendered in grayscale, meaning I’ll be less interested in finding beautiful scenery and more interested in people.
 Everyone is wearing black overcoats, black boots, black hats, and they alternately blend in or stand out amidst the dark grays and bright whites of the surrounding stone edifices.
 It makes me glad I’m shooting black and white film.

 We take some time to shoot under the Paramount, an old theatre and local landmark.
 The Leica is new to me, and I’m not completely sure I’ll be getting any of the shots the way I envision them in my mind, but I shoot anyway.
 Using a slow shutter speed, I try to capture the motion of the bustling passersby.
 The 50mm focal length isn’t the most dramatic, but I’m not putting too much pressure on myself to make an amazing image.
 I remind myself that I’m just having fun.